Authentic Lessons for 21st Century Learning

 Evaluate

-Students present their narratives to their classmates, who take notes on literary elements and superhero traits in each story.
+Students present both their comic strips and narratives and take notes over the literary elements and superhero traits present in their classmates’ work.

 Materials